Round 3 - 13 November 2011: Southampton Sports Centre, Southampton

 Southampton is the venue for the third round of the 2011-12 National Trophy Cyclo-Cross series.
 It’s a return to the venue of the 2007 National Championships, a major mud-bath: this year’s mild, dry Autumn means that conditions should not be quite as challenging as they were on that day!
-Now that the start list is out, we take a look at the riders who should be in contention.
+Now that the is out, we take a look at the riders who should be in contention.

 Looking first at the Senior Men’s category, a familiar pattern has emerged after two rounds of the current series: Paul Oldham and Jody Crawforth have renewed their battle for supremacy.
 One or other has won the series in six of the last seven seasons and in the last three they have annexed the top two spots.
 Oldham holds the advantage so far, with two runner-up spots (behind visiting continental riders Thijs Al and Jelle Brackman) to Crawforth’s brace of thirds.
 In truth there has been little to choose between them, the only certainty being their superiority over the rest of the home riders.

 Brackman is back for round three, along with Kenny Geluykens, who was fourth at both South Shields and Leicester.
 Also making the trip over the Channel are Floris de Tier, who led the first round before crashing and going on to finish sixth and top under-23; Xandro Meurisse who was fifth and top under-23 in round two; along with Kristof Cop, Kris Lapere and Kendric Van Grembergen.

 It all adds up to the strongest field of the series to date.
 Crawforth and Oldham will be keen to take the race to the visitors, both for national pride and in the hope that they can distance each other.
 It’s a mouth-watering prospect.